2 doses of VARIVAX

 • Vaccination should be deferred in individuals with a family history of immunodeficiency until it can be confirmed the individual is immunocompetent.
 Vaccine recipients should avoid close contact with high-risk individuals susceptible to varicella due to possible risk of transmission.
 Varicella vaccine virus transmission may occur between vaccine recipients and contacts susceptible to varicella including healthy individuals.
 Immune Globulins and other blood products should not be given concomitantly with VARIVAX.
 Avoid use of salicylates for 6 weeks following administration of VARIVAX to children and adolescents.

-• Frequently reported (≥10%) adverse reactions in children ages 1 to 12 years who were monitored for 42 days include: injection-site complaints: 19.3%; fever ≥102.0°F (38.9°C) oral: 14.7%.
-Frequently reported (≥10%) adverse reactions in adolescents and adults ages 13 years and older monitored for up to 42 days include: injection-site complaints: 24.4%; fever ≥100.0°F (37.8°C) oral: 10.2%.
+• Frequently reported (≥10%) adverse reactions for subcutaneous injections in children ages 1 to 12 years who were monitored for 42 days include: injection-site complaints: 19.3%; fever ≥102.0°F (38.9°C) oral: 14.7%.
+Frequently reported (≥10%) adverse reactions for subcutaneous injections in adolescents and adults ages 13 years and older monitored for up to 42 days include: injection-site complaints: 24.4%; fever ≥100.0°F (37.8°C) oral: 10.2%.
 Other reported adverse reactions in all age groups include: varicella-like rash (injection site) and varicella-like rash (generalized).

 • In a clinical trial involving children who received 2 doses of VARIVAX 3 months apart, the incidence of injection-site clinical complaints (primarily erythema and swelling) observed in the first 4 days following vaccination was slightly higher post-dose 2 (overall incidence 25.4%) than post-dose 1 (overall incidence 21.7%), whereas the incidence of systemic clinical complaints in the 42-day follow-up period was lower post-dose 2 (66.3%) than post-dose 1 (85.8%).